Basic rules and guidelines for your presentation

 3. Scheduling your rehearsal with me.
 My availability for rehearsals will be posted at least 2 weeks before the first scheduled presentation.
 Your responsibility will be to book a time that will work for you.
 The penalty for not scheduling, or scheduling but missing, your rehearsal, will be

-the reduction of your final numeric grade by 3.34% (i.e., by one grade level, e.g., from B to B-).
+the reduction of your final numeric grade by 3.34% of the final course grade (i.e., by one grade bracket, e.g., from B to B-).
 This will occur no matter how perfect your actual talk in class may be.

-You may schedule your rehearsal before selecting your topic or paper.
+You may schedule your rehearsal before selecting your topic or book chapter/paper.
 However, the rule in item 2 above about obtaining my approval of your selection will still apply.

 4. Preparation of your talk.
 Details are given in the respective sections below.
 You are welcome to work with your classmates, and you are strongly encouraged to seek help of the instructor as needed (see below).